-Design: This is a phase III, prospective, open-label, single-arm, international, multicenter study.
+This is a phase III, prospective, open-label, single-arm, international, multicenter study.
 At visit 1, the informed consent is signed and screening is performed to confirm eligibility.
 At visit 2, baseline measures are performed, and the new treatment is initiated.
-Between visit 1 and 4 the current antipsychotic treatment is tapered down.
+Max.
+14 days after the baseline visit, the pre-study antipsychotic treatment is withdrawn via tapering.
 At visit 3, 4, 5, 7 and 9 participants' general wellbeing and safety is assessed.
 At visit 6, 8 and 10, baseline measures are repeated.
 Between visit 6-7, visit 7-8, visit 8-9 and visit 9-10, a phone call is planned to assess general psychopathology, adverse events and concomitant medication.
-The treatment duration is one year for each participant; no additional follow-up is planned.
-All participants are treated with Xanomeline/Trospium open label.
+The treatment duration is one year for each participant; with a safety follow up 4 weeks after the end of the trial.
+All participants are treated with XT open label.

 Study Type